19hours/sg-statutes/Acts/HUDC Housing Estates Act.md

 32\.—(1) In addition to insurance effected by a body corporate pursuant to section 31 the body corporate shall effect insurance —

-(a) in respect of any occurrence against which it is required by law to insure, including any insurance required to be effected by reason of the provisions of the Workmen’s Compensation Act;
+(a) in respect of any occurrence against which it is required by law to insure, including any insurance required to be effected by reason of the provisions of the Work Injury Compensation Act [Cap.
+354];

 (b) in respect of damage to property, death or bodily injury occurring upon the common property; and